duducheng/imgView/README.md

-# imgView: an interactive visual tool to view the image with the (predictive) probability with zero dependancy.
+# imgView: interactive view images with the (predictive) probability
+*zero dependancy*
 Tested for Python 2 (not tested for Python 3).

 If you want to use it in Python 3, you can directly use imgView.js, or write your own wrapper.